 Evolution and Popularity

 While Chloe has ancient origins, its resurgence in popularity is relatively recent.
 For centuries, it remained a relatively obscure name.
-However, starting in the late 20th century, Chloe experienced a dramatic rise in popularity across the Western world.
-Several factors contributed to this revival:
+On the flip side, starting in the late 20th century, Chloe experienced a dramatic rise in popularity across the Western world.

 - Celebrity Influence: The increasing visibility of celebrities with the name Chloe undoubtedly played a role.
 Actresses, models, and other public figures helped to bring the name into the spotlight.